ABOUT THE PROJECT

 Land Use Changes

 “From Bridge to Bridge” Bowness Road N.W. has been an important part of the community of Bowness since its beginning.
 Providing direction for redevelopment with land use planning policies, the Bowness Area Redevelopment Plan was originally approved in 1995.
 Decisions on growth are also informed by city wide policies in the Municipal Development Plan and the recently approved Developed Areas Guidebook.
 Updates to the existing land use districts (zoning) and the Area Redevelopment Plan will provide more direction for growth and change in Bowness.
-These updates will be reviewed with City Council and are shown in this document.

 Existing Land Use (Zoning)